fbpx

 Is Affordability Starting To Improve?

 Over the past couple of years, a lot of people have had a hard time If you’re thinking about buying a home, slower price growth is good news.
 Home prices went up a lot during the pandemic, making it hard for many people to buy.
 Now, with prices rising more slowly, buying a home may feel less out of reach.
-As Odeta Kushi, Deputy Chief Economist at First American, says
+As Odeta Kushi, Deputy Chief Economist at First American, says:

 “While housing affordability is low for potential first-time home buyers, slowing price appreciation and lower mortgage rates could help – so the dream of homeownership isn’t boarded up just yet.”